Michael Horswill Fine Art

 Please follow this link to view my professional -> RESUME.

-I am also represented in Coeur d'Alene by The Art Spirit Gallery: see the contact page for more information.
+I exhibit my work regionally, participate in scholarly activities widely, and show regularly in Coeur d'Alene, Idaho, at The Art Spirit Gallery.
+Please see the contact page for more information.